 Families of the victims issued a statement in support of the bill.

 The NTSB report listed dozens of contributing factors to the crash and provided a long list of safety recommendations.
-All of the recommendations are included in the ALERT Act.
+All the recommendations are included in the ALERT Act.

 The Black Hawk barreled into the side of the passenger jet that was making its final approach into Reagan National.
 The helicopter was flying 78 feet above its 200-foot altitude limit.